blzb/spring-cloud-config-ws/README.md

 ### Generate project

 * Go to https://start.spring.io/
-* Select gradle project and the latests version of Spring boot
+* Select gradle project and version 1.4.5 of Spring boot
 * Assign a group and artifact, for example: com.ns.configws:config-server
 * Add dependencies for: Config Server
 * Download and unpack